Klodivio355/Software_Testing/README.md

 I will thereby present all the files I included.

-DataParser.java -> This file is the only runnable java class, it is the class that parses the java method and run testing.
+DataParser.java -> This file is the only runnable java class, it is the class that parses the java method and run testing. <br />
-Coverage.java -> Implements the main functions related to testing.
+Coverage.java -> Implements the main functions related to testing. <br />
-MethodTree.java -> This file has been kept to show my thinking process but is not used in my solution, this is a data structure that aimed at replicating a branch coverage tree that was originally meant to store complex architecture (loops) for methods in a BST.
+MethodTree.java -> This file has been kept to show my thinking process but is not used in my solution, this is a data structure that aimed at replicating a branch coverage tree that was originally meant to store complex architecture (loops) for methods in a BST. <br />

 Relation.java , LogicStatementNode.java, Statement.java, Criterion.java -> Java classes for objects and their respective constructors and toStrings.